 Today, the Bob Wills sound continues, as big and bright and brassy as ever.
 The newest Texas Playboys aggregation is led by two-time Grammy winner Roberts, hand-picked by both the Wills estate and Leon Rausch, whose nearly two decades in the famed western-swing band Asleep at the Wheel includes an eight-year stint actually playing Bob Wills in the Wheel's nationally touring musical-theatre production, A RIDE WITH BOB.
 And, like Bob's original band, this group of Playboys includes some of the best swing musicians both Oklahoma and Texas have to offer.

 The Okies include trombonist Steve Ham, trumpeter Mike Bennett, drummer Tony Ramsey, and fiddler Shawn Howe.
-The contingent from south of the Red River boasts guitarist Rick McRae, a veteran of George Strait's Ace in the Hole Band, along with piano player Wayne Glasson, steel-guitarist Dave Biller, and bassist Albert Quaid.
+The contingent from south of the Red River boasts guitarist Rick McRae, a veteran of George Strait's Ace in the Hole Band, along with piano player Wayne Glasson, steel-guitarist Dave Biller, bassist Albert Quaid, and Larry Reed on .
 Many of these top-notch players from both states have already done stints with the band's earlier incarnations.

 Together, Bob Wills' Texas Playboys forge on through the 21st Century, bringing a nostalgic glow to longtime Wills fans and the joy of discovery to those who might not have even been born when Bob died.
 Once again, the baton has been passed, and the hands that grasped it are crafting some of the finest examples of Bob Wills-style western swing anyone could ever want to hear.